Corruptbox-2-But-Sprunki-Mod/Corruptbox-2-But-Sprunki-Mod/README.md

 ## What Is Corruptbox 2 But Sprunki?

+**Corruptbox 2 But Sprunki** is an imaginative sequel that blends the Sprunki Incredibox universe with the glitch-filled chaos of Corruptbox, delivering a thrilling, experimental music-making adventure.
+This game amps up the eerie vibe of its predecessor with glitchy visuals and unsettling audio, perfect for fans of dark aesthetics and avant-garde soundscapes.

 In **Corruptbox 2 But Sprunki**, players encounter distorted versions of beloved Sprunki characters, each redesigned with creepy, glitch-inspired aesthetics.
 Key features include: